ryanwprice/vdes10199/week11/readme.md

-# Zurb Foundation
+# Week 11

-## Setup
+## Zurb Foundation Setup

-- Download the Complete version of [Foundation](http://foundation.zurb.com/sites/download/complete)
+- Download & unzip the Complete version of [Foundation](http://foundation.zurb.com/sites/download/complete)
+- Grab the [site-images.zip](site-images.zip) file, unzip it, and move the img folder into the Root folder for Foundation
-- Unzip & Drag the folder onto the Brackets icon in the Dock
+- Drag the folder onto the Brackets icon in the Dock
 - Open the [Foundation Documentation](http://foundation.zurb.com/sites/docs/) in the browser for reference